vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Retrieve the peer code of the client from the NSX Edge that is configured as the server (hub).

 This peer code becomes the input code (shared code) for configuring L2 VPN over IPSec service on the client Edge.

+**Note:** The peer code contains the sensitive pre-shared key in plain text format.
+The peer code must be kept securely according to the client security policy.

   **Method history:**